maustinstar/AssetGenerator/README.md

 ### Adding to Xcode

-1. Download files from the scripts folder and place them in your desired Xcode target.
+1. Download the scripts folder and place it in your desired Xcode target.

 2. In project settings: `Target > Build Phases > + > New Run Script Phase`

-3. In the Run Script Phase, enter: `$SRCROOT/$PROJECT_NAME/generateAssests.sh`
+3. In the Run Script Phase, enter: `"$PROJECT_DIR"/"$PROJECT_NAME"/scripts/generateAssests.sh`

 ### Using in Xcode